 Another fun fact: one possible precursor to April Fools’ Day may have been the Roman festival of Hilaria.
 I can understand why the Romans had such a good sense of humor.
 Since a mere scratch or diarrhea spelled certain doom back then, people really needed a laugh.

 Over the years, April Fools’ Day has become a contemporary tradition.
 Nowadays, many media outlets will publish fake and humorous stories on April 1 in order to trick readers (don’t believe anything you see on the Internet today, folks).
 For example: In 2016, online soccer news channel Goal.com “reported” that FC Barcelona winger Lionel Messi had signed a €500 million deal with rival Real Madrid for five years.
-The author of the article: Lirpa Loof, or April Fool spelled backwards.
+The author of the article: Lirpa Loof, or April Fool spelled backward.

 Though April Fools’ Day has been widely popular since the 19th century, it is not a public holiday in any country (understandable).